 I have friends and family who question why we continue to emphasize the crucifixion of Christ.
 Do we still think of God as a punitive deity who demanded the sacrifice of his own son to redeem the world?
 Well, no, I don't believe that, but I will not attempt to answer that question theologically in this brief space (see the writings of Jürgen Moltmann for a much more complete articulation of thought than I could give to the subject).
 Instead, I am inclined at this time to give a more visceral response to the question.

 For all the good that humanity does, we are a people well acquainted with sorrow, suffering and grief.
 Moreover, we continue to organize ourselves under empires which practice death-making and crucifixion as a method of control.
 I believe that we engage in the passion of Christ at Easter because we ourselves live with suffering and crucifixion and we find hope in the Christ who resisted Empire, suffered, died and was buried and transcended the soul-numbing forces of Empire.

 In the posts that follow, we will walk through the Stations of the Cross with few words.
-We will view images to remind us of the way of the cross as it is manifest in our day and time.
+From a non-traditional point of view, we will view images demonstrating how the way of the cross is manifest in our day and time.
 The following guideline is taken from Loyola Press at http://www.loyolapress.com/stations-of-the-cross.htm

 Stations of the CrossThe 14 Stations of the Cross represent events from Jesus’ passion and death.
 At each station we use our senses and our imagination to reflect prayerfully upon Jesus’ suffering, death, and resurrection.